embeddedkafka/embedded-kafka/README.md

 Versions match the version of Kafka they're built against.

-## Important known limitation
+## Important known limitation (prior to v2.8.0)

-As Kafka core inlines the Scala library, you cannot use a different Scala **patch** version than [what Kafka used to compile its jars](https://github.com/apache/kafka/blob/trunk/gradle/dependencies.gradle#L30)!
+[Prior to v2.8.0](https://github.com/apache/kafka/pull/10174) Kafka core was inlining the Scala library, so you couldn't use a different Scala **patch** version than [what Kafka used to compile its jars](https://github.com/apache/kafka/blob/trunk/gradle/dependencies.gradle#L30)!

-Make sure to check the versions used by the corresponding release on Apache's repository.
+## Breaking change: new package name

+From v2.8.0 onwards package name has been updated to reflect the library group id (i.e. `io.github.embeddedkafka`).

+Aliases to the old package name have been added, along with a one-time [Scalafix rule](https://github.com/embeddedkafka/embedded-kafka-scalafix) to ensure the smoothest migration.

 ## embedded-kafka